50% off ‘Bombay Eating House’ Hustle, Ealing’s best kept secret

 In short, there are more than enough reasons for you to hustle on over to The Broadway and enjoy the full experience of a ‘Bombay Eating House’ and Ealing’s most intriguing restaurant.

-We’ve teamed up with Hustle to offer our readers a massive 50% off on collections only (valid till 13 March 2021 on Sunday, Tuesday, Wednesday and Thursday).
+We’ve teamed up with Hustle to offer our readers a massive 50% off on collections only (valid till 31st March 2021).

 13 Bond Street, Ealing, London W5 5AP.